Lattakia

 The Port of Latakia is the main seaport in Syria.
 It was established on 12 February 1950, and has boosted the city's importance ever since.
 The port's imported cargo includes clothing, construction materials, vehicles, furniture, minerals, tobacco, cotton, and food supplies such as lintels, onions, wheat, barley, dates, grains and figs, and in 2008, the port handled about 8 million tons of cargo.

-The largest area of the port, with 43 hectares, occupies the container terminal.
-The storage capacity is up to 17,000 containers.
+The largest area of the port, with 43 hectares, is occupied by the container terminal.
+The storage capacity is 17,000 containers.
 Latakia was connected to six ferry lines to Alexandria (Egypt), İzmir (Turkey) and Beirut (Lebanon).
 It is not known whether the lines still exist in the Syrian civil war, which has been going on since 2011.

 Agriculture